rachelrgilbert/OSDR_Tutorials/source/index.rst

 |project_name|
 ================

-Welcome to the :term:`OSDR` Tutorials documentation.
+Welcome to the OSDR Tutorials documentation.
 This guide will help you navigate and use the Open Science Data Repository (OSDR) effectively.

 .. toctree::
    :maxdepth: 2